kwabenasapong/openpldoc/manual/source/installation.rst

 .. image:: pics/3aptline.png

-You will now need to restart the Software Center to refresh the package list. when you have it back to running simple search for OpenLP and click :guilabel:`Install`.
+You now need to restart the Software Center to refresh the package list.
+When you have the Software Center running simply search for OpenLP and click :guilabel:`Install`.

 .. image:: pics/4searchopenlp.png

-You will now see the install progress as OpenLP and the dependencies required for it to run are downloaded.
+You will see the install progress as OpenLP and the dependencies required for it to run are downloaded.

 .. image:: pics/5installprogressubuntu.png